 Actuary Independent advisor to the Council on the financial position of the reserves, the results of which, including recommended employer's contribution rates, the Actuary reports to the Council.

 Pension Fund.

-Actuarial Valuation Independent triennial review of the Pension Fund assets, liabilities and accounts over an appropriate period of time.
+Actuarial Valuation Independent triennial review of the Pension Fund assets, liabilities and third parties on behalf of another organisation.